Cultivation of Cannabis and Theft of Electricity

 Our client was charged with cultivation of cannabis and theft of electricity.
 The circumstances surrounding the offending were serious given that the client had an elaborate set up in her back yard, which involved stealing electricity to grow the cannabis in her shed.

 During the police interview, the client stated that her friend set up the operation and would pay her $3,000 monthly to water the plants.
 The client was not born in Australia and did not speak any English.

-Jessica met with the client and guided her through the legal process with the aid of an interpreter.
-She explained the consequences of pleading guilty and the likely outcome if the matter proceeded to a contested hearing.
+We met with the client and guided her through the legal process with the aid of an interpreter.
+We explained the consequences of pleading guilty and the likely outcome if the matter proceeded to a contested hearing.
 The client decided to plead guilty.

 Submissions were then made on the client’s behalf.
-Jessica explained the client’s gambling problem, the difficulties within her marriage, her lack of knowledge of the legal system, and her lack of criminal history.
+We explained the client’s gambling problem, the difficulties within her marriage, her lack of knowledge of the legal system, and her lack of criminal history.